Top of Page

 • Submitting and completing your application by this date gives you the same opportunity for admission and scholarship consideration.
 Scholarships are awarded on a first-come, first-served basis.

 • We do not recommend you wait until this date.
-We are unable to provide an application option for Fall 2023 after this date.
+We are unable to provide an application option for that term after this date.

 *You don’t pay an application fee for JD admission.